Alaskan Command

 The Alaskan Command (ALCOM) is a joint subordinate unified command of the United States Northern Command, responsible for operations in and around the State of Alaska.
-Alaskan Command is charged with maintaining air sovereignty, deploying forces for worldwide contingencies as directed by the Commander, US Northern Command, providing support to federal and state authorities during civil emergencies and conducting joint training for the rapid deployment of combat forces.
+Alaskan Command is charged with maintaining air sovereignty, deploying forces for worldwide contingencies as directed by the Commander, U.S. Northern Command, providing support to federal and state authorities during civil emergencies and conducting joint training for the rapid deployment of combat forces.
 ALCOM combined forces include more than 16,000 Air Force, Army, Navy and Coast Guard personnel, and 3,700 guardsmen and reservists.
 Recently, the Command Representative for Missile Defense position was created to be the focal point for all issues related to Ground-Based Midcourse Defense in Alaska, in support of Alaskan Command, the Alaska NORAD Region, and the Eleventh Air Force.

-ALCOM is headquartered at Joint Base Elmendorf-Richardson near Anchorage.
+ALCOM is headquartered at Joint Base Elmendorf–Richardson near Anchorage.
 The command is made up of the following military forces: